 9. Larry Munson is the Only Voice of College Football

-Classic Georgia football rivals include Auburn, Clemson, Florida and Georgia Tech, but only one team (and state) is truly the marquee rival these days: Alabama.
-The Tide beat the Dawgs in the 2018 College Football Playoff National Championship and the next year’s SEC Championship game in Atlanta.
+Classic Georgia football rivals include Auburn, Clemson and Georgia Tech, but only two teams (and states) are truly the marquee rivals these days: Alabama and Florida.
+The Tide beat the Dawgs in the 2018 College Football Playoff National Championship and the next year's SEC Championship game in Atlanta.
+Florida beat Georgia in 2020 after three years of UGA domination.

 11. The Hedges in Your Front Yard are Perfectly Trimmed